Physical Address

 Why Games and Chats Are a Cybersecurity Risk Zone Cybersecurity risks for kids and teens are most likely to appear where young people spend the most time — online games, chat platforms, and social media.
 These spaces feel fun, social, and familiar, which is exactly why attackers, scammers, and manipulators target them.
 Games and social platforms are not dangerous by default.
 However, when communication, anonymity, and emotional triggers mix together,…

 Cybersecurity Basics for Kids Start Earlier Than We Think Cybersecurity basics for kids are no longer optional — they are a modern life skill.Children and teenagers grow up online long before they fully understand privacy, trust, or digital risks.
-From online games and social media to school platforms and messaging apps, the internet is deeply embedded in everyday life.
-This article explains cybersecurity basics for kids and teens in a…
+From online games and social media to school platforms and messaging apps, young people face many everyday digital risks that are often overlooked.
+Understanding the most common cybersecurity risks kids and…

 Blockchain technology is built on cryptography, math, and verification.Crypto scams are built on something else entirely: trust.
 In the crypto world, most losses do not happen because systems are hacked.
 They happen because people are persuaded, guided, and emotionally pushed into making decisions that benefit attackers.
 This is social engineering — and in crypto, it is the most effective attack vector of all.
 What Is Social Engineering in Crypto?
 Social…